Plutor/advent-of-code-2022/README.md

   1. `.` and `$` seem to be useful in getting rid of `()`s but not always.
 Are there better ways to do paren-heavy nested calls than the way I'm doing them?
   1. Why are tuples so useless?
 (Especially with more than 2 elements?)
   1. Should I be creating objects to make code like day 5 a little more scrutable?
+* Objects have annoying boilerplate no matter how I do them (with or without named properties).
+I prefer neither.
+* The `... where ...` syntax is pretty useful, I should use that more.